Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Introduction

-In this work, we present a framework for constructing algorithms that sample properties of matrix functions which do not use quantum oracles to provide coherent access to the matrix in question (see Figure \ref{fig:summary}).
+{\textit{Our contribution.}} In this work, we present a framework for constructing algorithms that sample properties of matrix functions which do not use quantum oracles to provide coherent access to the matrix in question (see Figure \ref{fig:summary}).
 Despite having no qubit overhead to implement quantum oracles, the asymptotic complexities of our algorithms can remain comparable with other algorithms in the literature whenever the considered matrices have an amenable structure in the Pauli basis (and when considering equivalent end-to-end problems).
 Hence, for physically motivated matrices, potential quantum advantages originally requiring QRAM could possibly be similarly obtained in our approach without using a quantum data structure, making them more applicable for the early fault-tolerant regime \cite{campbell2021early, lin2022heisenberg, wan2021randomized, dong2022ground, wang2022quantum, zhang2022computing}.
-Specifically, given a Fourier series approximation to a function $f$, and an $N\times N$ Hermitian matrix $A$ with known decomposition in the Pauli basis, we give algorithms to sample properties of $f(A)$ using a total of $\log(N)+1$ qubits.
+Specifically, given a Fourier series approximation to a function $f$, and an $N\times N$ Hermitian matrix $A$ with known decomposition in the Pauli basis, we give algorithms to sample properties of $f(A)$ using a total of $\log(N)+1$ qubits. {These properties take the form $\Tr[f(A)\rho f(A)^{\dag} O]$ and $\bra{\psi}f(A) \ket{\phi}$ for some quantum states $\rho, \dya{\psi}, \dya{\phi}$, and some measurement observable $O$}.
 Using this framework we present algorithms for sampling properties of the solution vector in the linear systems problem, as well as from ground states and Gibbs states of a given Hamiltonian.
 We provide direct comparisons of the complexities of our algorithms with other classical and quantum algorithms for specific end-to-end tasks, and we present an application of our algorithms for computing Green's functions in many-body physics.

-As our starting point we take inspiration from algorithms for quantum chemistry \cite{campbell2019random,lin2022heisenberg,wan2021randomized}, where often quantum data structures are not needed.
-We trade quantum (coherent) access to the matrix $A$ for classical access to the coefficients $a_{\ell} \in \mathbb{R}$ in its decomposition in the Pauli basis
+As our starting point we take inspiration from algorithms for quantum chemistry \cite{campbell2019random,lin2022heisenberg,wan2021randomized}, where often quantum data structures are not needed. {Instead of} quantum (coherent) access to the matrix $A$ {we ask for} classical access to the coefficients $a_{\ell} \in \mathbb{R}$ in its decomposition in the Pauli basis